SHIP Safety & Health Grant Request for Proposals (RFP)

 - Eligibility requirements for SHIP grants are listed on the application form and in WAC 296-900-175.

-- Successful applicants will be required to attend a grantee orientation in the Olympia SHIP program office to receive specific guidance and information about managing their SHIP grant experience.
+- Successful applicants will be required to attend a grantee orientation in the Olympia SHIP program office (or via Zoom) to receive specific guidance and information about managing their SHIP grant experience.

 Grant requests for projects that meet one of the following guidelines will receive special consideration: